tanvir-git/odoo-documentation/content/applications/finance/accounting/payments/pay_sepa.rst

 **'pain.001.001.03.ch.02'** for Switzerland and **'pain.001.003.03'** for Germany.

-Once the payments are processed by your bank, you can directly import the account statement in Odoo.
+Once the payments are processed by your bank, you can directly import the account statement in CoquiAPPs.
 The bank reconciliation process will seamlessly match the SEPA orders you sent to your bank with actual bank statements.

 Configuration